PIN-Cambodia/IDPoorDataDownloader/README.md

      dataset that caused this.
 (Object ID 569 and 1378).

-  -  The timeout period for authentication appears to be 30 minutes. to circumvent this, the script re-authenticates every 300 requests.
+  -  The timeout period for authentication appears to be 30 minutes.
+     To circumvent this, the script re-authenticates every 300 requests.
 --------------------------------------------------------------------------------------------